eaprelsky/infodynamics/book/08_04_system_design.md

 **The Future Applications** extend far beyond individual and organizational performance optimization.
 Complete cognitive architecture design enables creation of human-AI collaboration systems that achieve superhuman performance, educational systems that guarantee breakthrough learning outcomes, communication systems that achieve perfect information transfer, innovation systems that generate breakthrough discoveries on demand, and decision-making systems that optimize complex choices under uncertainty.

-Understanding how to engineer complete cognitive systems using information physics principles represents one of the most powerful capabilities humans have ever developed.
+Understanding how to engineer complete cognitive systems using information dynamics principles represents one of the most powerful capabilities humans have ever developed.
 The future belongs to those who master the art and science of cognitive architecture design.

-**🔗 Interactive Exploration:** [Cognitive System Designer](../demos/notebooks/system_design_demo.ipynb) - Design and test your own complete cognitive architecture using information physics principles.
+**🔗 Interactive Exploration:** [Cognitive System Designer](../demos/notebooks/system_design_demo.ipynb) - Design and test your own complete cognitive architecture using information dynamics principles.

 ---